dmarkwat/envoy-als-impl/README.md

 But Istio (as of at least 1.6) only has global access logging as a first-class config!
 Turn it on and it's on for everything...which is less than ideal in a lot of situations.

-So not satisfied with the situations, I started checking out how Envoy might best be persuaded to do as I need.
+So not satisfied with the situation, I started checking out how Envoy might best be persuaded to do as I need.
 I stumbled on the new(er) field on the [Istio annotations](https://istio.io/latest/docs/reference/config/annotations/) page, `proxy.istio.io/config`.
 Sweet; now I can modify _individual_ pods instead of the whole mesh.
 I've been waiting for exactly this (and excuses to use it)! (see the doc :))